balqui/prefscript/README.md

-A Python-based environment to explore and experiment with partial recursive functions; naturally doubles as a (purely functional) programming language, but it is not intended to be used as such.
+A Python-based environment to explore and experiment with partial recursive functions; naturally doubles as a (purely functional) programming language, but it is not intended to be used much as such.

 ##### REWRITE THIS WHEN READY including the pipx thingy
 Incomplete as of today, hence not pip-installable yet from PyPI hosting.
 Install it instead, within a virtual environment, with:
-`pip install --index-url https://test.pypi.org/simple/ --no-deps prefscript` Alternatively, download the source file `prefscript.py` from the `src` folder.
-Then, once within the Python interpreter, `from prefscript import PReFScript, cp` provides the class for storing the script functions and an access named `cp` to `cantorpairs` functions, like `cp.dp(8, 4)`.
+`pip install --index-url https://test.pypi.org/simple/ --no-deps prefscript` Then, once within the Python interpreter, `from prefscript import PReFScript, cp` provides the class for storing the script functions and an access named `cp` to `cantorpairs` functions, like `cp.dp(8, 4)`.
 Working on all that just these days.